followthepowells/pl4/README.md

 - [X] Met with the group to revise our "Problem Statement"

 Duration in minutes: 15 <br>
-- [X] Prepared a GeoJSON file for Feed Ontario Web Map Group Project
+- [X] Prepared a GeoJSON file for Feed Ontario Web Map Group Project by downloading a shapefile from https://geohub.lio.gov.on.ca/ and converted it GeoJSON
 ![image](https://user-images.githubusercontent.com/91283924/159807674-7e82e3eb-1157-4111-95d7-2fac20aac972.png)